- March 11, 2020

 - 50 period SMA and the 200 period SMA,

-- Golden cross occurs when the faster 50 SMA, crosses over to the upside of the slower 200 SMA
+- A golden cross is when the faster 50 SMA, crosses over to the upside of the slower 200 SMA

 The time frame used is the daily time frame so it is not something a scalper would consider.